 Employment Guidance for PAs

 Understanding your employment status is hugely important for PAs.
-Read on for a breakdown of different forms of employment and other helpful information.
+Scroll down for info about the different types of employment and what that means for you as a PA.

 Registering as a Self-Employed PA